buzzdecafe/buzzdecafe.github.com/_posts/2013-08-15-on-function-composition.md

 Why do something if you can't do it elegantly?
 Furthermore, the "function butt" makes some Puritanical developers uncomfortable.

 In Ramda we have another issue.
-Since `pick` will return an empty object if the passed-in object doesn't have any of the passed in properties, this simple `project` will not behave like you might think `project` should: It won't filter objects with undefined properties; it will include as many objects in its output as are given to it in its table parameter.
+Since `pick` will return an empty object if the passed-in object doesn't have any of the passed in properties, this simple `project` will not behave like a SQL-style projection should: It won't filter objects with undefined properties; it will include as many objects in its output as are given to it in its table parameter.

 You can hack around that, of course, by filtering the table on the way into `project`: